Ti576/Aperol_Mixer/README.md

 ## Wiring

-The wiring for the arduino is obvioulsy in the arduino code so this should be altered if you want to change pin assignments.
+The wiring for the arduino is obviously in the arduino code so this should be altered if you want to change pin assignments.

+Arduino Power:
+12v input to VIn
+Ground to Gnd

+LCD Display:
-A5 = I2C LCD SDA(grey)
+I2C LCD SDA to A5
-A4 = I2C LCD SCL (purple)
+I2C LCD SCL to A4
-I2C LCD Ground - Gnd (black)
+I2C LCD Ground to Gnd
-I2C LCD VCC - 5v (White)
+I2C LCD VCC to 5v

-Rotary Encoder pin 1 ground (Brown) pin 2 to ground (switch feed)
-1 = Rotary Encoder 3 (Button)
+Rotary Encoder:
+Pin 1 (Ground) to Gnd
+Pin 2 (Button 1) to Gnd
+Pin 3 (Button 2) to D1
-2 = Rotary Encoder 4 (rotary 2)
+Pin 4 (rotary 1) to D2
-3 = Rotary Encoder 5 (rotary 2)
+Pin 5 (rotary 2) to D3
-Rotary encoder 6 +5v

-4 = Aperol Pump Control
-5 = Prosecco Pump Control
-6 = Lemonade Pump Control
+Pin 6 (VCC) to 5v
+My rotary encoder needed a number of pull down resistors, look at the data sheet for the one you are using.

+Strain Gauge
-12 = Glass detection strain gauge DT
+Glass detection strain gauge DT to D12
-13 = Glass detection strain gauge SCK
+Glass detection strain gauge SCK to D13
+VCC to 5v
+Gnd to Gnd

+Motor Control Pins connect to MOSFET gate pins
+Aperol Pump Control to D4
+Prosecco Pump Control to D5
+Lemonade Pump Control to D6

+The motor +ves shoould be wired to 12v and the ground via the MOSFET drain pin.